RicardoChaseCo/Small_Community_Marketplace/README.md

 * Shopping Cart
 * Order
 * User Profile
+* Marketplace

-as well as supportive tools like:
+to customize their needs, as well as supportive tools like:
 * Static File Management
 * Group-based Authentication
 * Email Sending